Francessco121/dart-embedded-config/embedded_config/README.md

 This package aims to solve the problem of needing a different application configuration per build environment (e.g. development vs. production).
 Using Dart's build system ([build_runner](https://pub.dev/packages/build_runner)), separate build.yaml files can be created per environment in combination with this package to embed different configurations.
 The required environment for the build can then be chosen using build_runner's `--config` option.

-Configuration can come from JSON files, environment variables, and build.yaml files.
+Configuration can come from JSON or YAML files, environment variables, and build.yaml files.

 ## Contents
 - [Usage](#usage)